How I Ended This Summer: Plot

-Pasha, freezing, huddles by an old radioisotope thermoelectric generator to keep warm before realizing he has exposed himself to radiation.
+Pasha huddles by an old radioisotope thermoelectric generator to keep warm before realizing he is exposing himself to radiation.
 He sneaks into the cabin when Sergei is away and tries to contact the main station for help but cannot reach anyone.
-Starving, he steals Sergei's fish and nearly chokes to death on a fishbone.
+Starving, he steals Sergei's fish.
 He screams and curses Sergei.
-He hangs fish up on the isotope beacon; he later sneaks back into the cabin and replaces Sergei's stash of fish with the contaminated fish.
+He hangs fish up on the isotope beacon; he later sneaks back into the cabin and replaces Sergei's stash of fish with contaminated fish.

-One night Sergei sees the disheveled Pasha looking in the cabin window watching him eat the fish.
-He signals to Pasha to come inside, and then invites him to sit down and have some fish.
-He says the Academic Obruchev made it through the ice after all and will be there in three days.
+One night Sergei sees the disheveled Pasha looking in the cabin window.
+He signals to Pasha to come inside and have some fish.
+He says the Academic Obruchev made it through the ice and will come in three days.
 Pasha confesses that the fish has been contaminated.
-Sergei says nothing, but goes to vomit up the fish he has just eaten.
-Pasha checks the cupboard and sees Sergei has eaten all of the contaminated fish.
-Sergei returns and says only that they don't have to tell anyone what has happened.
-3 days later, two men help secure the broken thermoelectric generator to a helicopter, which then flies away to the Academic, which has reached the island.
+Sergei goes to vomit up the fish he has just eaten.
+Sergei returns and says only that they do not have to tell anyone what has happened.
+Three days later, the Academic arrives.

 Sergei tells Pasha he plans to stay on the island.
 Pasha threatens to tell what has happened to force Sergei to get medical help.
 Sergei grabs Pasha, and hugs him, telling him that he needs to stay on the island alone.